CLARIAH/clariah-plus/docs/discussion_presentation.md

 - A sequence of steps towards a particular end
     - a sequence of local tools
         - ``cat input.txt | sed "s/ /\n/g" | sort | uniq -c | sort -rn``
-    - a sequence of local tools distributed over a computing cluster
+    - a sequence of tools distributed over a computing cluster
     - a sequence of remote networked components (e.g. **webservices**)
     - some hybrid form of the above
 - May involve **parallelisation**